 Associate Director, Care & Clinical Services

-The Associate Director will report to the Care & Clinical Services Director.
+The Associate Director (ADCCS) will report to the Director of Care & Clinical Services.
 The primary responsibility of this role is Care Center and family support and engagement, oversight of program Coordinators, and support of Director in oversight of program Specialists.
 This individual will oversee Care Center responsibilities and the implementation of support, education and engagement programs for the community MDA serves in their territory.
 S/he will direct/co-direct summer camp session(s) and is responsible for planning, volunteer recruitment and implementation supported by national initiatives.
-Additionally, the Associate Director will resume the responsibilities of the Care & Clinical Services Director in the event the Director position is vacant, absent, or on leave.
-The Associate Director may be asked to assist with other high-level initiatives within the territory.
-The Associate Director will be engaged in clinical settings, but will not at any time provide direct patient care or dispense medical advice.
+Additionally, the Associate Director will resume the responsibilities of the Director of Care & Clinical Services in the event the Director position is vacantmay be asked to assist with other high-level initiatives within the territory.
+The Associate Director will be engaged in clinical settings, but will not at any time provide direct patient care or dispense medic al advice.

 - Develop and maintain a strong relationship with MDA Care Centers; frequent communication with Care Center team members, strong working relationships with the Care Center team members, including the Care Center Director(s)